DreamVB/A-simple-custom-vector-class/README.md

 # Things I would like to add

 - Deleting items
-- allowing for using iterator
+- Allowing for using iterator

 Hope you find this code somehow helpful.